xiaoylu/leetcode_category/SuffixTree/Readme.md

 ![Imgur](https://i.imgur.com/n7c2xx8.png)

-When we insert `x`, there is not matching letter, so we need to split
+When we insert `x`, there is no matching letter, so we need to split
 ![Imgur](https://i.imgur.com/BGIgKA5.png)

 We deal with `abx` already, it is the turn of `bx` and `x`.